Using repeated sections

 - GetView("List Name"; "View Name") returns all items in your specified list view.

 - FindItems("List Name"; "Column Name"; "Value") returns all items from your specified list that contain Value in your specified column "Column Name".

 - width Optional.
 Maximum number of columns to be repeated.
 By default, its value is 0.
 It means that all columns will be copied in a row to the right from the current cell.
 For example, setting the width to 1 will only allow one (the first one) column to be repeated.

 - height Optional.
 Maximum number of rows to be repeated.
 For example, setting the height to 2 will repeat 2 rows in the Excel sheet for every list entry in your SharePoint.
 By default, its value is 1.

 3. If you want to copy list item values to your Excel sheet, you have to add the Repeater() command and add additional commands for every column you need to be copied:

 Method 2: insert a table

 2. Right-click the first content cell of the table and click Insert Comment.
-Enter the following comment: =Repeater(GetView("Tasks"; "AllItems")).
-Do not change the column title, JungleDocs will copy column titles from SharePoint automatically.
-JungleDocs will extend this table to contain all columns from the view and will create as many rows as it is necessary to fill with items from the view.
+In the comment, enter the following formula: =Repeater(GetView("Tasks"; "AllItems")).
+This formula tells JungleDocs to retrieve items from the Tasks list, AllItems view.
+JungleDocs will extend this table to contain all columns from the view and will create a new row for each SharePoint list item.